emmanueluche/dune_imperium_uprising_4/Manual.md

 - **Troop.** Recruit one troop; take it from your supply and put it in your garrison on the game board.
 (If you recruited the troop while sending an Agent to a Combat space, you may deploy it to the Conﬂict.)
   > The icon is like a grey cube.

+- **Trash one card** from your hand, discard pile, or in play.
+Return it to the game box; it won't be used for the rest of the game.
+(Reserve cards are returned to their stack in the Reserve instead.)
+Trashing is optional unless it's paying a cost, or if a card directs you to trash itself.
+  > The icon appears as a card with a white cross inside.

+- **Troop.** Recruit one troop; take it from your supply and put it in your garrison on the game board.
+(If you recruited the troop while sending an Agent to a Combat space, you may deploy it to the Conﬂict.)
+  > The icon is like a grey cube.

+- **Uprising** — This icon appears near the lower right corner of all cards in this expansion.
+It is purely for reference.
+  > The icon appears as a black square, rounded at the bottom right side, with a dotted white line inside, forming a square shape that is also rounded at the bottom right side.

+- **Victory Point.** When you gain a Victory Point, move your Score marker one space up on the Score track.
+When you lose one, move your Score marker one space down.
+  > The victory point icon is represented by a golden sphere, resembling a golden planet.